Price-to-Book in Canada: 9.33% CAGR, 41% Down Capture, 25 Years on TSX

 Survivorship bias.
 The universe uses current company profiles.
 Companies that delisted or went bankrupt aren't fully captured.
 Early-period results may be slightly optimistic.

 Transaction costs.
-Returns are gross.
+Returns are after transaction costs.
 Annual rebalancing of 30 stocks generates real costs, particularly for smaller-cap names in the portfolio.

 Takeaway